deanturpin/WebGL/readme.md

 - http://webglfundamentals.org/webgl/lessons/webgl-fundamentals.html
 - https://en.wikipedia.org/wiki/WebGL

-## Refactor and simplify

-tl;dr - many tutorials go into a lot of detail but this puts it all in one file.
+## tl;dr - many tutorials go into a lot of detail but this puts it all in one file.

 ### GLSL
 [WebGL